miscreant/meta/README.md

 ‡ Work is underway in the IRTF CFRG to provide an informational RFC for AES-GCM-SIV.
   For more information, see [draft-irtf-cfrg-gcmsiv][AES-GCM-SIV].

-♣ Only applies to platforms which provide a hardware accelerated version of the **GHASH**/**POLYVAL** functions.
-On platforms that do **NOT** provide acceleration for these functions (e.g. microcontrollers/IoT platforms), these ciphers receive a :yellow_heart: (or potentially :broken_heart: if too constrained)

 When standardization work around [AES-GCM-SIV] is complete, it will be [seriously considered for inclusion in this library](https://github.com/miscreant/miscreant/issues/60).